cosmostatistics/partition-nf-expansion/README.md

 In this repository, we provide our code used to obtain the results from our paper on approximating non-Gaussian partitions with normalising flows.
 The implementation of the entropy calculation via the normalising flow and of the flow expansion approximation are found in the "flow_expansion" folder.
 An exemplary application on a Gaussian toy model is shown in "example.ipynb".

 Replacing the "samples" in this notebook allows to train the network on one's own posterior data.
-In that manner, one could for example manually include the [Union2.1][Union2.1] dataset (after obtaining a posterior via the [emcee][emcee] package for example).
+In that manner, one could for example manually include the [Union2.1][Union2.1] dataset as done in the paper (for sure, after obtaining a posterior via the e.g. [emcee][emcee]).

-We want to mention again, that our implementation is based on the normalising flow package [FrEIA][FrEIA].
+We want to thankfully mention, that our implementation is based on the normalising flow package [FrEIA][FrEIA] by Ardizzone et al.

 [Union2.1]: https://supernova.lbl.gov/union/figures/SCPUnion2.1_mu_vs_z.txt
 [emcee]: https://emcee.readthedocs.io/en/stable/